mkumar73/beckernick.github.io/_posts/2016-08-31-music_recommender.markdown

 ### Scaling up to Massive Datasets

-Since we're calling `model_nn_binary` every query, we're calculating the distance of each artist vector in our `wide_artist_data_sparse` array to the query artist vector every time we make a query.
+Since we're calling `model_nn_binary` every query, we're calculating the distance of each artist vector in our `wide_artist_data_sparse` array to the query artist vector every time we want recommendations.
 If our data is fairly small (like in this post), this isn't an issue.
 If we had the entirety of Last.fm's user data, we'd be bottlenecked like crazy at query time.

 Because we're doing item based collaborative filtering, we can actually avoid this issue.
-The item vectors change, of course, as users listen to more songs.
+The item vectors change, of course, as users listen to more artistsq.
 But, in general, they are pretty static.
 If we pre-computed an item-item similarity matrix (in our case, every cell would be the cosine-distance between artist `i` and artist `j`), we could just look up the similarity values at query time.
 This is way faster, and scales extremely well to massive datasets.

 If we were doing user based collaboartive filtering, we'd probably need to do more frequent computations since user activity fluctuates so much.
 If we wanted real-time recommendations based on user similarities behavior (including things like recent browsing history or recent actions), we'd be totally bottlenecked.